-The Company has evaluated all events or transactions through the date of this filing.
+Subsequent Events - The Company has evaluated all events or transactions through the date of this filing.
 During this period, the Company did not have any material subsequent events that impacted its consolidated financial statements.

-Reclassifications - Based on the Company's analysis certain amounts previously reported have been reclassified to improve the financial statements' presentation and to conform to current year presentation.
+Reclassifications - Certain amounts previously reported have been reclassified to improve the financial statements' presentation and to conform to current year presentation.